Brigitte loves these 33 fun St. Patrick's Day crafts for kids that also boost fine motor skills!

 - Practice colors with this rainbow sensory bin as seen on The Resourceful Mama.

-- Use the cereal from the rainbow sensory bin to make these cereal rainbows as seen on Hands On As We Grow.
+- Use the cereal from the rainbow sensory bin to make a Fruit Loops rainbow craft as seen on Hands On As We Grow.

 - Use some pipe cleaners to create these 3D rainbows as seen on One Time Through.